 In its PAD, FirstLight proposed to conduct a Historic Structures Survey.
 FERC also noted that FirstLight had proposed such a survey.
-The purpose of the reconnaissance-level historic structures survey is to identify historic resources within the Turners Falls and Northfield Mountain Projects' APE that are listed in or may be eligible for listing in the NRHP and to assess possible effects from the Projects' operations on those resources.
-This will be accomplished through SHPO consultation, site file research and literature review, and field studies.
-A reconnaissance-level historic structures survey will be conducted to gather information on known historic architectural resources in the Projects' APE and to identify buildings, structures, objects, sites and districts for possible further intensive-level survey.
-Existing information will be collected from records maintained at the Massachusetts, Vermont, and New Hampshire SHPOs, state and local libraries and historical societies, the Library of Congress, and the National Register in Washington, DC.
+The purpose of the reconnaissance-level historic structures survey is to identify historic resources within the Turners Falls and Northfield Mountain Projects' APE that are listed in or have been determined eligible for listing in the NRHP, to identify resources for further intensive survey and evaluation for NRHP-eligibility, and to assess possible effects from the Projects' operations on those NRHP-listed and -eligible resources.
+This will be accomplished through consultation with the Massachusetts, Vermont, and New Hampshire SHPOs and the Narragansett THPO, site file research and literature review, and field studies.
+A reconnaissance level historic structures survey will be conducted to gather information on known historic architectural resources in the Projects' APE and to identify buildings, structures, objects, sites and districts for possible further intensive level survey.
+Existing information will be collected from records maintained at the Massachusetts, Vermont, and New Hampshire SHPOs, state and local libraries and historical societies, FirstLight's archives of architectural and engineering records, the Library of Congress, Historic American Building Survey/Historic American Engineering Record (HABS/HAER) and the National Register in Washington, DC.

 The area of investigation will include the FERC-defined APE as identified in the PAD, which includes the Projects' boundaries and any construction, recreational, or known locations affected by project operation outside of the Projects' boundaries.
 The Project APE is further defined by FERC as: "the lands enclosed by the Projects' boundary and lands or properties outside of the Project's boundaries where project construction and operation or project-related recreational development or other enhancements may cause changes in the character or use of historic properties, if any historic properties exist."
-The Massachusetts, Vermont, and New Hampshire SHPOs will be consulted for concurrence with or refinement of this definition.
-A detailed map of the APE will be prepared and included in the Study Report.
+The Massachusetts, Vermont, and New Hampshire SHPOs and the Narragansett THPO will be consulted for concurrence with or refinement of this definition.
+Draft maps of the APE are attached as Figures 3.7.2-1 to 3.7.2-5.
+A detailed map of the APE, which has the concurrence of the SHPOs and the Narragansett THPO, will be prepared and included in the Study Report.
+The proposed APE will also include the Fuller Farm property, located on Miller's Farm Road, just north of the Northfield Mountain Visitors' Center, which FirstLight is considering removing from the Project boundary as part of its relicensing proposal.
+See Figure 3.7.1-6.